Encoding Strategies for Long-Term LearningEncoding Strategies for Long-Term Learning - students learning in classroom

 Demonstrate encoding strategies explicitly.
 Show students how to elaborate, organise, and visualise.
 Think aloud while encoding to make these processes visible.

-Providing Practice
+Providing Practise

 Give students structured opportunities to practise encoding strategies with feedback.
 Initially scaffold the strategies, then gradually release responsibility as students develop competence.